richchapler/AzureSolutionsDocumentation/docs/wip/SQL_Administration.md

 ### Azure SQL Exam-Style Questions

 Question 4:
-You have created a contained database user in an Azure SQL Database named AzureTrainingDB.
+You have created a contained database user in an Azure SQL Database named Azuretrainingdb.
 Which of the following commands creates a contained user with SQL authentication?

 A.